svanderbleek/haskellandchill.com/loops.md

 ```

 Recursion is more general than iteration and describes instructions that can depend on the results of additional
 iterations.
 When recursion only depends on the previous iteration it is the same as the iterative method of argument transformation until a condition is met.
+Recursion can be modeled with iteration and there is an isomorphism that may be noncomputable.

 Recursion can be described with reuse of a function through name, which requires operational concepts to treat rigourously, or through fixpoints, which require only a mind-bending but simple bit of theory.